marcjones-io/nn-air-guitar/README.md

-# The Air Guitar Your Gen-X Dad Wish He Had
+# The air guitar your pappy wish he had

 #### yes air guitars are passé
 #### yes modeling software instruments after real-life ones is a cliché